Drivers have been complaining about being unable to achieve their car’s claimed fuel economy for as long as they’ve been filling up their cars.

 1. Plan your route and leave plenty of time

-The route and time of day of a journey will have the biggest impact on a car’s fuel economy.
+The route and time of day you travel will have the biggest impact on your car’s performance.
+Sitting in traffic isn’t just a waste of your time, but a waste of fuel and energy, too.

 Main roads with good quality road surfaces, driven before or after rush hour, are your best bet for excellent fuel economy.
 Also, avoid hills where possible.

-If you’re not rushing about, you’re unlikely to use as much fuel so leave plenty of time.
+If you’re not rushing about, you won't use as much fuel, so give yourself plenty of time.

-Skimping on servicing or choosing the cheapest possible oil that’s not recommended by the vehicle manufacturer is a false economy.
+For petrol and diesel cars, skimping on servicing or choosing the cheapest oil that isn't recommended by the vehicle manufacturer is a false economy.
 Your car has been designed to exacting standards and operates within fine tolerances.
 Cut corners and it won’t work as well.

 Follow the manufacturer's servicing schedule, check the condition of tyres and their air pressure, and consider fitting ‘eco-tyres’ next time you need replacements.
 Have the tracking of your wheels checked and keep tyres at the correct air pressure, too.
 Michelin research shows that tyres underinflated by just 15psi can reduce a car’s fuel efficiency by around six per cent.

-If possible, remove unnecessary items from your boot (boxes, pushchairs, etc..), and take down roof racks or boxes when not in use.
+And, whichever car you drive, it's best to remove unnecessary items from your boot (boxes, pushchairs, etc..), and take down roof racks or boxes when not in use.
+They'll add more weight to your vehicle, slowing it down and increasing energy consumption.

 3. Turn the air-conditioning off